mkruse83/dp-203_preparation/README.md

 			"override" server rules (if database rule is defined with range A and server rule with disjunct ip range B, only IPs in range A can access the databse) can be defined with T-SQL
-			can be defined only if a server rule is present
+			can be defined only if a server rule is present Elastic pools:
+		Used for multi tennant applications
+		Single-tenancy: Each database stores data from only one tenant.
+		Multi-tenancy: Each database stores data from multiple separate tenants (with mechanisms to protect data privacy).
+		Hybrid also available
+## Data Migration Assistant
+	Analyze Migration
+	Detect compatibility issues with SQL Server or Azure SQL
+## Cosmos DB
+	Speed up query with lookup tables
+	Achieve good partitioning with synthetic partition keys
+## Azure Storage
+	Stores logs in $logs if Storage Analytics is enabled
+## Spark
+	Load data from everything but data factory

 # Abbreviations:
 | Abbreviation | Meaning |